 Blanca Fromm Young is a litigation partner in the San Francisco office of Munger, Tolles & Olson.
-Ms. Young’s practice focuses on complex commercial litigation, with an emphasis on civil fraud, products liability, and intellectual property disputes.
+Ms. Young’s practice focuses on complex commercial litigation, with an emphasis on civil fraud, products liability, antitrust, and intellectual property disputes.

-Ms. Young was named to the Northern California Super Lawyers Rising Star list in 2011, 2012, 2013, and 2014.
+Ms. Young has been named to the Northern California Super Lawyers Rising Star list every year from 2011 through 2016.

-Ms. Young received a B.A. from Yale University in 1998, where she graduated magna cum laude and was twice recognized as MVP of the women’s soccer team.
-Ms. Young received her J.D. from UCLA School of Law in 2001, where she graduated second in her class.
-While at UCLA, Ms. Young served as a comments editor on the law review, and taught an undergraduate class on legal and philosophical problems related to the punishment of crimes.
-After law school, Ms. Young served as a law clerk to the Honorable William B. Shubb of the United States District Court for the Eastern District of California.
+Ms. Young received a B.A., magna cum laude, from Yale University.
+Ms. Young received her J.D. from UCLA School of Law, where she graduated second in her class.
+While at UCLA, Ms. Young served as a comments editor on the law review and taught an undergraduate class on legal and philosophical problems related to the punishment of crimes.
+After law school, Ms. Young served as a law clerk to the Honorable William B. Shubb of the U.S. District Court for the Eastern District of California.